nodejs/node/doc/api/assert.md

     assert(err instanceof Error);
     assert(/value/.test(err));
     // Returning anything from validation functions besides `true` is not
     // recommended.
-By doing that it's not clear what part of the validation
+By doing that, it's not clear what part of the validation
     // failed.
 Instead, throw an error about the specific validation that failed
     // (as done in this example) and add as much helpful debugging information
     // to that error as possible.